 I never thought I would own an African violet.
 For some reason, I thought of them as an "elderly ladies" plant.
 One day, at the florist where I worked, I was asked if I wanted to take one home.
 It was not faring very well and I thought I'd see if I could revive it.
 I knew they thrived being in a north-facing window, and I had space in one of mine, so I took it home.
 Thank you, Scott!

 It has turned out to be one of the most interesting plants I've ever owned.
 It blooms so easily when the light is just right for it.
 It can look half-dead and will recover wonderfully although it's best to avoid that with regular care.
 You can even start a new plant from just a leaf placed in potting soil or vermiculite.

-As it matures, it will produce new plants out of it's crown.
-The young sprouts can then be gently separated from the mother plant and planted in its own pot.
+As it matures, it will produce new plants out of its crown.
+The young sprouts can then be gently separated from the mother plant and than planted in its own pot.
 Although the new plants have no roots, when placed in a fresh pot of new potting soil. it will take root quite readily.
 When rooting new plants, you must be vigilant to keep the soil moist on the surface.
 When it feels just slightly moist on top, that is the time to add more water.

 I've truly come to appreciate these charming beauties.

-They are members of the Saintpaulia family and natives of East Africa, as thier name implies.
-African violets are the easiest of that family of plants to grow indoors.
+They are members of the Gesneriad family and natives of East Africa, as their name implies.
+African violets, botanically known as Saintpaulias, are the easiest of the Gesneriad family to grow indoors.
 The other varieties are best recommended for those with some plant experience and an attentive nature.